Narwallets/meta-pool/docs/index.md

 ## User stories:
 ### Alice
 Alice wants to stake her NEAR with low risk, and also help the community by promoting validators diversification.
-Alice opens an account in the contract: diversifying.pool.near
+Alice opens an account in the contract: meta.pool.near

 Alice deposits 750_000 NEAR in her div-pool account.
 Alice buys 750_000 stNEAR.
 Her 750_000 NEAR are distributed between the staking-pools by an automatic distribution mechanism to keep the validators balanced.